 This article will:

-- Define AdWords
+- Define Google AdWords for small business,

-- Show the differences between the Search & Display Networks
+- Show the differences between the Search & Display Networks,

-- Show you how Search Text Adverts work on Google
+- Show you how Search Text Adverts work on Google,

 AdWords is a highly effective form of small business online marketing offered by Google, which is divided between two networks: search and display network.